open-cogsci/osdoc/include/api/sampler.md

-If you find that your sample plays to slowly (low pitch) or too quickly (high pitch), make sure that the sampling rate of your sample matches the sampling rate of the sampler backend as specified under backend settings.
+If you find that your sample plays to slowly (low pitch) or too quickly (high pitch), make sure that the sampling rate of your sample matches the sampling rate of the sampler back-end as specified under back-end settings.

 ### Supported file formats